linagora/tmail-flutter/docs/user-guide/profile.md

 # Profile {#profile}

-After logged in your Tmail account, click on avatar on top right then select option "Manage account"
+After logging in to your Tmail account, click on avatar on top right then select option "Manage account"

 ![image](https://github.com/user-attachments/assets/3771e3f7-8071-466b-9bed-30424e29ae7a)

-On Mobile, after you loggin TeanMail application, click on hamburger button => then select Manage account, the Settings screen will be displayed.
+On Mobile, after you log in to the TMail application, click on hamburger button => then select Manage account, the Settings screen will be displayed.

 ![Frame 13 (1)](https://github.com/user-attachments/assets/7ae8b5c2-ef36-4340-8282-d9a827e8508a)